danielljeon/docs/devenvs/nxp_s32k1xx_simulink.md

 You will be promoted for a Host ID later on.
 The Host ID is either a Volume Serial Number or a MAC address that restricts your license to 1 computer.

-- Note: The license is removable / reversible.
+- Note: The license is removable/reversible.

 To get your Host ID follow the terminal commands bellow: